 If you want to end your proposal on a solid note, urge the reader to contact you to work out project details further, remind them of this project’s benefits, and maybe remind them why you (and your team) are the right person to lead this project.

-Step 10.
-References and sources
+8. References and sources

 References section lists resources cited in the body text and diverts readers to those sources should they need additional reading or checking of facts.